MystenLabs/sui/bridge/runbook/validator_runbook.md

 * Storage: 200GB
 * Network: 100Mbps

-### Optional: WAF Protection for Sui Bridge Server
+### WAF Protection for Sui Bridge Server

-It is a good idea to add some sort of rate limit protection to the bridge server which will be exposed to the public internet.
+In order to protect against DDOS and attacks intended to expend validator resources, rate limit protection of the bridge server is required.
-This will give node operators fine-grained control over the rate of requests the receive, and observability into those requests.
+In addition to protection, this will give node operators fine-grained control over the rate of requests the receive, and observability into those requests.

 The currently recommended rate-limit is `50 requests/second per unique IP`.